Schmorbonium/ECE-4710/docs/markdown/peerReview2.md

 ## FeedBack

 - I'm not sure your mounting holes are correct.
 The only measure I can get f360 to show is a 2.2mm radius, but I think that's only referring to the yellow circle.
 Also, it doesn't appear to electrically connect to the GND plane
     - Resolved
 - Can't really put a mounting standoff through a blue pill
     - Resolved
 - Power LEDs are missing labels
     - Resolved
+- `LED_DATA`, `LED_CLK` are not connected to blue pill.
+To follow recommendation of connecting to SPI port, these should be connected to PB15 and PB13, respectively
+- Did you mean to put your new voltage regulator on top of the silk screen rectangle to represent memory space?
+- Revision label is out of date
+- Please add intended LCD Display to BoM

 ## General Changes in rev2
 - [x] Move `TLC_BLANK` to PWM capable pin (PB13 for timer 1, channel 1)